 Before selecting the location of the blog, there is the blog itself to consider.
-The first question you should answer is “What is the Goal of the blog?”
-The Answer to this question will provide guidance on whether the blog should reside on your company’s website or exist as a separate entity.
+The first question you should answer is, “What is the Goal of the blog?”
+The Answer to this question will guide whether the blog should reside on your company’s website or exist as a separate entity.

 Core Considerations for an offsite blog:

 2. Different Technologies